fredgibbs/curric-preview/curriculum/recommendations.md

 ---

 {% capture site_context %}
-This site is a **draft format** exploring how curriculum workflow documentation could be organized and made publicly accessible — drawing on existing working group discussions and documents.
-Nothing here is final or adopted.
-It is a starting point for conversation about what clearer documentation could look like.
+This site (everything under the Curriculum tab) is a **draft format** exploring how curriculum workflow documentation could be organized and made publicly accessible drawing from existing working group discussions and documents. **Nothing here is final or adopted.** It is a starting point for conversation about what clearer documentation could look like.

+This page are broad recommendations.
+For other workflow documentation that give more shape to particular recommendations, visit the [Curriculum Docs Overview](index) page.
 {% endcapture %}
 {% include typography/callout.html class="draft" text=site_context %}